 As the belly expands, many pregnant patients feel increased pressure on their low back and pelvic area.
-For those who’ve had a history of low back issues may especially feel discomfort; but even people with no previous history may experience back and pelvic pain for the first time.
-The symptoms can range from mild pressure and ache to sharp pain that limits walking and moving.
+Those with a history of low back issues may especially feel discomfort; but even people with no previous history may experience back and pelvic pain for the first time.
+The symptoms can range from mild pressure and ache to sharp pain that limits walking and movement.

 Current Research of Acupuncture for Back and Pelvic Pain in Pregnancy

 In a 2008 systematic review published in the American Journal of Obstetrics and Gynecology, the researchers found that “acupuncture, as an adjunct to standard treatment, was superior to standard treatment alone and physiotherapy in relieving mixed pelvic/back pain.”
 Although they recommend that quality research on a larger population is needed, the researchers found that “we conclude that limited evidence supports acupuncture use in treating pregnancy-related pelvic and back pain.”
 You can read the abstract: link here.

 In a 2018 research study of 81 pregnant patients in a New Zealand hospital-based acupuncture clinic, they offered evidence that acupuncture is safe and beneficial for lumbopelvic pain in pregnancy.
 You can read the abstract: link here.

 Acupuncture continues to be researched around the world as a natural approach to treat many medical conditions.
 Acupuncture has been shown to be safe in pregnancy.
 In all the studies to date on the use of acupuncture in pregnancy, none of these studies have shown any adverse affects from acupuncture.